xxxnell/flex/CONTRIBUTING.md

 This guide is for people who would like to be involved in building *Flip*.

+*Flip* welcomes contributions from everyone.
 Any kind of contribution is helpful: writing  a unit test, documentation, fixing bugs, advicing on work-in-progress, developing a new feature, implementing [the algorithm of `Sketch`](./flip-docs/algorithm.md) in another language, and so on.
 It is also good to refer to the [Waffle](https://waffle.io/xxxnell/flip) to find open issues.

-## Submit a pull request
+## Submitting a pull request

 This project follows a standard [fork and pull](https://help.github.com/articles/about-pull-requests/) model for contributions via GitHub pull requests.